5.6 Demo Pitch

 Case Studies

-Drew Houston created a short narrated demo video showing how Dropbox would work and posted it where tech-savvy early adopters lived (Hacker News, Digg).
-The waitlist jumped from 5,000 to 75,000 signups in a single day, validating demand before the product was built.
+Drew Houston posted a short demo video of Dropbox where tech-savvy early adopters lived (Hacker News, Digg); when the video went viral, the waitlist exploded from 5,000 to 75,000 signups in a single day — validating demand before the product was built.

 Read more